Reluctant Slovenia faces fire sale of state assets

 The resulting strain on its banks risks making the country the sixth member of the 17-nation euro zone to seek a bailout from its EU partners and the International Monetary Fund.

-To avoid that, the government hopes to raise up to 1 billion euros within a year from the sale of 15 state-controlled companies, including the second-biggest bank, Nova KBM NKBM.LJKBM.WA, the largest telecoms operator, Telekom Slovenia (TLSG.LJ), Ljubljana airport and national carrier Adria Airways.
+To avoid that, the government hopes to raise up to 1 billion euros within a year from the sale of 15 state-controlled companies, including the second-biggest bank, Nova KBM, the largest telecoms operator, Telekom Slovenia, Ljubljana airport and national carrier Adria Airways.

 VALUE HALVED